Coly ME (Match Engine) API documentation

 Assignments

-Assign person to group
+Assign tenant to unit

 Example request body